 Thanks very much to our sponsors: Maplesoft, the Who Wants to Be a Mathematician Technology Sponsor; Art of Problem Solving, the Online Community Sponsor; Texas Instruments; and John Wiley and Sons.
 Thanks also to Catherine Roberts who, although she seemed to be in five places at once that weekend, made it to the game on time and handed out goodies.

 Find out more about the National Math Festival.

 Find out more about Who Wants to Be a Mathematician.

-Video by Annette Emerson, AMS Public Awareness Office.
+Video by Bill Butterworth, DePaul University--co-creator of and tech guru for Who Wants to Be a Mathematician--and Annette Emerson, AMS Public Awareness Office.
 Photos by Annette Emerson and Mike Breen, AMS Public Awareness Office.
 Text by Mike Breen.